 After a car accident, you might feel overwhelmed and unsure of what to do next.
 Insurance companies can add to the confusion, often making you feel like they hold all the power.
 But you have specific rights designed to protect you during this process.
 Understanding these rights is the first step toward ensuring you are treated fairly and receive the support you need to recover.
 It’s about leveling the playing field so you can focus on what matters most: your health and well-being.

-Your Right to Fair Compensation
+Your Right to Compensation for Your Injuries

 If someone else’s negligence caused your accident, you have the legal right to seek compensation for your losses.
 This isn’t just about covering the damage to your car; it’s about making you whole again.
 Fair compensation can include payment for medical bills, lost income from time off work, and the physical and emotional pain you’ve endured.
 Pursuing a personal injury claim is your way of holding the responsible party accountable and securing the financial resources necessary for your recovery.
 Don’t let an insurance company convince you that you’re only entitled to the bare minimum.

-You Choose Your Doctor and Repair Shop
+Choosing Your Own Doctor and Repair Shop

 An insurance adjuster might suggest you visit a specific doctor or take your car to one of their “preferred” repair shops.
 It’s important to know that you are not obligated to follow their recommendations.
 You have the right to choose your own medical providers and the auto body shop you trust to fix your vehicle.
 Your priority should be getting quality care and repairs from people you feel comfortable with.
 The insurance company is still required to pay for all reasonable costs associated with your treatment and repairs, regardless of who you choose to provide those services.